 Can this also explain the silence of the early midrashic literature regarding Sarah’s involvement?
 Apparently not, as the midrashim include descriptions of emotional conflicts experienced by Abraham and his son on the way to Mount Moriah.

-Feminist biblical scholars have suggested that the authors’ patriarchal approach explains the omission of Sarah from the biblical narrative of the Akedah and some even add an alternative dialogue that supposedly took place between the couple.
-This type of explanation might provide an answer to the reason for Sarah’s exclusion from the midrashim dealing with the Akedah trial.
-According to a midrash in the Tanḥuma, Sarah is not mentioned in the Akedah narrative because she was not included in the tight family circle that was aware of Abraham’s intentions to bind his son.
-And thus, the midrashic author explains the reason for her exclusion:
+Feminist biblical scholars have suggested that the authors’ patriarchal approach explains the omission of Sarah from the biblical narrative of the Akedah, and some even add an alternative dialogue that supposedly took place between the couple.
+This type of explanation might explain Sarah’s exclusion from the midrashim in dealing with the Akedah trial.

+This unique midrash, first presented in the Tanḥuma, responds to the exclusion of Sarah from the biblical Akedah narrative and also from earlier midrashim.
+The solution offered here absolves the author from the need to characterize how Sarah responded to the command:

 “And saw the place from afar.”
 Abraham asked himself: What shall I do?
 If I reveal it to Sarah, women’s minds are easily upset over insignificant matters; how much more so with a matter as great as this!
-If I do not tell her, and take him from her at a time when she will not notice, she will kill herself.
+If I do not tell her and take him from her at a time when she will not notice, she will kill herself.
 What did he do?
 He said to Sarah: “Prepare food and drink for us so that we may eat and rejoice.”
-She said to him: “How is this day different from other days and what is the nature of this celebration?”
+She said to him: “How is this day different from other days, and what is the nature of this celebration?”
 He said to them: “When old people like us have a son in their old age, it is fitting to eat, drink, and rejoice.”
 She went and prepared the food.
-While they were in the midst of eating, he said to her: “You know that when I was three years old I came to know my Creator, and this child is [already] grown and still has not been instructed.
-There is a place a short distance away where youths are instructed, I will take him there and instruct him.”
+While they were in the midst of eating, he said to her: “You know that when I was three years old, I came to know my Creator, and this child is [already] grown and still has not been instructed.
+There is a place a short distance away where youths are instructed; I will take him there and instruct him.”
 She answered: “Go in peace.”
 Immediately: “And Abraham arose early in the morning.”
 Why in the morning?
 He said [to himself]: Perhaps Sarah will change her mind and not permit me to go; I will arise early before she rises.”
 (Tanḥuma Vayera 22).